levelup/Android-FusedLocation/README.md

  * the Fused provider is used even if it doesn't match the required Criteria
  * LocationProvider mocking is not supported yet
  * the GeoFencing API is not yet un-hidden
+ *

+## Sample App

+The sample app shows the value for each source, so you know the Fused provider works and where its data are coming from.
+In real life you don't target a specific provider but uses a Criteria, in which case the Fused provider will be favored, for better & faster results.﻿

 ## License